nalinahuja/qcd/README.md

 #### Completion Engine
 <p align="justify">
 QCD ships with a custom completion engine that can be activated by hitting the tab key twice.
 This engine is able to complete directories of the current working directory as well as directories not in the current working directory that QCD has automatically recorded and linked.
-It is also able to complete subdirectories of the current working directory, complete linked directories, and prefix or subsequenced linked directories.<br><br>Assume for the following examples that a directory <code>node-modules</code> exists at an arbitrary location and has been added to QCDs lookup file.
+It is also able to complete subdirectories of the current working directory, complete linked directories, and prefix or subsequenced linked directories.
+Assume for the following examples that a directory <code>node-modules</code> exists at an arbitrary location and has been added to QCDs lookup file.
 </p>

 ```bash